Sharaal/screeps.com/develop/README.md

   - Attack a hostile creep
   - Repair a structure (only if energy > 50%)
   - Repair a wall (only if energy > 75%)

+## Structures

+- The room controller runs the build script only every 10 ticks to save CPU usage
+- Every room use the highest 'room.build.level-*' which fulfill the conditions to determine how much and which structures are needed
+- If there is a missing structures, there will be outputted in the console

 # Ideas